Judge: Brazil

 In Brazil, judges are simply called "Juiz" or "Juíza" (male and female forms of "judge") and traditionally addressed to as "Vossa Excelência" (lit.
 'Your Excellency', translated as 'Your Honor') or "Meritíssimo" ('Honorable', but it is used as a pronoun also translated as 'Your Honor').
 Judges that are part of a panel in a State Court, or Federal Court are called "desembargadores".
 Judges sitting in the higher courts (Supremo Tribunal Federal, Superior Tribunal de Justiça, Tribunal Superior do Trabalho, Superior Tribunal Militar and Tribunal Superior Eleitoral) are called "ministro" or "ministra" (male and female forms of "minister") and also referred to as "Vossa Excelência".

 International courts

 At the International Court of Justice, judges may be addressed by the titles they received in their countries of origin.
+For the purposes of Court proceedings and documents, they are referred to as "Judge".

 Judges of the International Criminal Court are referred to as "judge".